Tribune Tower (Oakland): History

-Although the Oakland Tribune newspaper group moved out of the Tower in 2007, the building now houses office space provided by International Workplace Group on the upper levels and Modern Coffee cafe on the ground level.
-The facade that overhangs the Tower's main entrance still bears the newspaper's iconic logo.
-Past tenants include CallSocket, a now-defunct call center business, and a project owned by the San Francisco Regional Center.
+The Tribune moved permanently out of the tower in 2007 to a building on Oakport Street, near the Oakland International Airport.
+The facade that overhangs the tower's main entrance still bears the newspaper's iconic logo.
+Other past tenants include CallSocket, a now-defunct call center business, and a project owned by the San Francisco Regional Center.

 The building was purchased for $8 million by Tom Henderson, SFRC's CEO and an Oakland native, in December 2011 and seized by an Alameda County Superior Court judge in April 2016 along with several other company assets.
 In 2017 Tom Henderson was sued by the US Government (SEC) and accused of running a fraudulent scheme with Chinese investors' money.
 CallSocket occupied about 37,000 square feet on multiple floors of the 83,000-square-foot landmark at 13th and Franklin streets.

 Harvest Properties, Inc., a full-service commercial real estate investment firm headquartered in Oakland, purchased the building out of receivership for approximately $20 million.
 Harvest began major renovations to the building in 2017.

 Harvest sold the property to Highbridge Equity Partners, an Oakland-based real estate investment company, for $48 million in 2019.
 Although Highbridge appeared confident about its purchase in 2019, the Covid-19 pandemic proved challenging for the company's ownership of the tower.
 In 2020, many tenants were forced to shutter their doors and paid what they could for rent — often, around 65% of their normal amount.

 In 2023, Highbridge fell more than 30 days delinquent on a $99 million loan it used to buy the tower and other properties, although their lender, Rialto Capital Management Fund, granted a forbearance, meaning it did not enforce payments at the time.
 Highbridge founder Douglas Abrams told media shortly after that his company was not in default on the loan and was no longer considered delinquent.

-Under Highbridge, the tower is now home to several branding agencies, therapists, personal injury lawyers and freelancers using coworking spaces, although roughly half the tower remains unfilled.
+Under Highbridge, as of 2024, the tower was home to several branding agencies, therapists, personal injury lawyers and freelancers using coworking spaces, although roughly half the tower remained unfilled.

+As of 2026, the building houses office space provided by International Workplace Group's Space brand on the upper levels and Modern Coffee cafe on the ground level.